rohskopf/tiletrial/README.md

 # TileTrial

-Comparing the performance of different methods of tiling a sequence (e.g. DNA sequence).
+A program for benchmarking and comparing the performance of different methods for tiling a sequence (e.g. DNA sequence).

 TileTrial is a framework for comparing the performance of different functions for a *tiling* operation.